TheNeonLightning/Imagin/README.md

 ## Application details
 Using [AppIntro2](https://github.com/AppIntro/AppIntro) library for implementing the intro screens.
 Also working with Android persistent storage: in order to show the intro only on the first launch.

 For interaction with server using the [Retrofit 2](https://square.github.io/retrofit/) library.
 Before sending image is converted to base64 representation.
 Result image is saved in the storage.

 Authentication with JsonWebToken (JWT), for this implemented:
-- AuthInterceptor, which intercepts all requests and adds the required token to the header
+- AuthInterceptor - intercepts all requests and adds the required token to the header
-- TokenAuthenticator, an object that intercepts 401 status from the server (Unauthorized), attempts to refresh the token and repeats the failed request with a new token
+- TokenAuthenticator - an object that intercepts 401 status from the server (Unauthorized), attempts to refresh the token and repeats the failed request with a new token